trippleflux/nxscripts/nxmydb/trunk/readme.txt

 # 2. Configuration                                                             #
 ################################################################################

-   Explanation of options available to nxMyDB and a list of supported cipher suites.
+    Explanation of options available to nxMyDB and a list of cipher suites supported by OpenSSL/yaSSL.

   ############################################################
   # Options                                                  #